eugeniopaglino/immigrant-mortality/README.md

 ## Immigrant Mortality during the COVID-19 Pandemic

-In this project we investigate patterns of mortality among immigrants in the United States during the first year of the COVID-19 pandemic.
-We used death record files for 2017-2020 from the National Center for Health Statistics (NCHS) under a data user agreement.
-We classified deaths by sex, age, bridged race/ethnicity, nativity, and cause of death.
-US-born deaths include those that occurred to individuals who were born and residing in the 50 US states.
-Foreign-born deaths were those that occurred to foreign-born individuals who reside in the 50 US states.
+We used death records for 2017-2020 from the National Center for Health Statistics (NCHS) under a data user agreement.
+We classified deaths by sex, age, bridged race, Hispanic origin, nativity, and cause of death.
+Deaths of US-born residents include deaths of individuals who were born and resided in the 50 US states, and deaths of foreign-born residents include deaths of foreign-born individuals residing in the 50 US states.

-We obtained population counts by single years of age, bridged race/ethnicity, and sex for 2017-2020 from the CDC WONDER portal.
-We used the 2017-2019 American Community Survey (ACS) 1-year files to estimate the proportion foreign born by 10-year age groups, sex, and race and ethnicity.
-We then applied these proportions to the population counts to estimate foreign-born and US-born populations by 10-year age groups, sex, and race/ethnicity.
-Because the 2020 ACS data collection was affected by the COVID-19 pandemic, we applied the 2019 proportions to the 2020 population data.
-Appendix Tables 1a and 1b present the number of deaths and populations by nativity, race/ethnicity, and sex for broad age groups in 2017-2019 and 2020.
+We obtained US population counts by age, bridged race, Hispanic origin, and sex for 2017-2020 from CDC WONDER.
+To estimate population by nativity we pooled the 2017-2019 American Community Survey (ACS) 1-year files to estimate the proportion foreign-born by age, sex, race, and Hispanic origin.
+We then applied these proportions to the population counts to obtain populations by 10-year age groups, sex, race, Hispanic origin, and nativity.
+Because the pandemic affected the 2020 ACS data collection, we applied the 2019 proportions to the 2020 Census population estimates.
+Supplementary Tables 1a and 1b present the number of deaths and populations by nativity, race, Hispanic origin, and sex for broad age groups in 2017-2019 and 2020.

 We included nine exhaustive and mutually exclusive cause-of-death categories based on the underlying cause of death.
-These are respiratory diseases, circulatory diseases, cancers, Alzheimer’s disease and dementia, diabetes, COVID-19, external causes, and all other causes of death combined.
-We chose these cause-of-death categories because mortality from them has been linked to the COVID-19 pandemic.
-Because of large native-born and foreign-born differences in external cause mortality, we included these as a separate category.
+These are respiratory diseases, circulatory diseases, cancers, Alzheimer disease and other dementias, diabetes, COVID-19, external causes, and all other causes combined (Supplementary Table 2).
+We chose these causes because mortality from them increased during the pandemic.

-We then calculated age and sex-specific death rates for 10-year age groups by nativity and race/ethnicity.
-Age-standardized death rates (ASDR) were then computed for all causes combined, COVID-19, and all causes other than COVID-19 at ages 25+, 25-64, and 65+ and by the more detailed causes of death at ages 25+ for the pre-pandemic period 2017-2019 and for 2020.
-We pooled three pre-pandemic years to adjust for year-to-year fluctuations in the death rates.
-We age-standardized the rates using the average age-structure of the US population in 2017-2020.
+Using the average 2017-2020 age distribution as the standard, we calculated age-standardized death rates (ASDR) by sex, race, Hispanic-origin, and nativity for all causes combined, COVID-19, and all causes other than COVID-19 at ages 25+, 25-64, and 65+ and by the more detailed causes at ages 25+ for 2017-2019 and 2020.
+We pooled three pre-pandemic years to adjust for year-to-year fluctuations in death rates.
+For each ASDR, we computed standard errors (SD) and coefficients of variation (SD/ASDR), which are included in the Supplementary Material.
+Because the size our smallest group (US-born Asian females in 2020) exceeds one million, all standard errors are small, and the largest coefficient of variation is 3.75%.

 Based on these data, we examined the contribution to COVID-19 and all other causes of death, other than COVID-19, to the change in all-cause